District of Albona: History

 The ancient Greeks founded many colonies in the Adriatic and the Mediterranean Sea coasts.
 They built small colony settlements by the coasts, one of which is known as Rabac or Old Albona.
-Later they started to built small castles on hills.
+Later they started to build small castles on hills.
 One of these was Albona.

 The Greeks called it Aloun.
 In the Tabula Peutingeriana, Plinio and Tolomeo called it Alvona.
 In 250 AD the Arab geographer Edrisi called it Albunh which means populated city.
 The 10th century the Byzantine Eastern Roman Emperor Constantine VII Porphyrogenitus in his De Administrando Imperio named Albona as "Castron Albonos".
 The Greek word "acropolis" means city on a hill.

 Albona is 315 meters high from the sea level and was called hill fort or "castors" or "castrum" in Latin.
 Before the Romans conquered it in 2nd century BC, Albona was a Liburnian castle.

 Albona is situated in an "isthmus", which is a narrow strip of land with water on each side forming a link between two large areas of land, The Arsa river is on the west side and the Gulf of Quarnero is on the est side.
 In ancient times Albona, was also called an Insula, which means island in Latin.
 A self governed city was called Insula. also a community of buildings surrounded by a highway was also called "insula".

 When Albona was under the Venice it was indicated as "terra" or territory, and was divided into three "Contrade" or Districts; Gorizza, Dolizza, and Cragn.